grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 # Ride share tutorial with Pyroscope

 This tutorial demonstrates a basic use case of Pyroscope by profiling a "Ride Share" application.
-In this example, you will learn how:
+In this example, you will learn:

 - How a application is instrumented with Pyroscope.
 Including techniques for dynamically tagging functions.
 - View the resulting profile data in the Pyroscope UI.